joherold/dsmlai_templates/README.md

 ## Anomaly detection

-Anomaly detection with Gaussian mixture models using the breast cancer Wisconsin data set as example.
+Anomaly detection with Gaussian mixture models, PCA, and isolation forest using the breast cancer Wisconsin data set as example.

 ## Still missing